E-commerce is a huge commercial realm, with some 2.14 billion digital buyers worldwide by the end of 2021.

 What Does it Mean to ‘Close a PCI Scope’?

 As described in the Guidance for PCI Scoping and Network Segmentation, not all elements of an IT infrastructure have to be within the PCI scope.
-Unfortunately, mismanagement of data flows can link more services than needed.
+Management of data flows can link more services than needed.
 “Closing” the PCI scope is simply the set of strategies, controls, and solutions you use to reduce PCI scope within an organization.

-The primary benefit of closing the PCI scope is lower cost: you don’t need to protect systems that aren’t involved in cardholder data security.
+The primary benefit of closing the PCI scope is lower cost: you don’t need to protect systems not involved in cardholder data security.
 Additionally, reducing the number of elements involved in the CDE systems reduces the risk of data breaches.
 Finally, lowering the PCI DSS scope can simplify monitoring and compliance by reducing the number of processes, individuals, or components.